finimize/dev-challenge-django/readme.md

 python3 manage.py runserver
 ```

-* Server should be running at http://localhost:8000 🚀
+* Server should be running at http://localhost:8000

  ## Client setup

  * cd into `frontend` and run `yarn install`

- * Run `yarn start`
+ * Run `yarn start`.

+The webapp should now be running at http://localhost:3000 🚀

 ## The challenge